DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/teamwork.md

 ## Loes & Kimmy

 ## Joe
-* doing: editing all summaries
+* doing: editing summary of chapter 4
-* doing: small adjustments to text of chapter 3
+* doing: small adjustments to text of chapter 4
 * will do: complete edit of chapter 8, with many changes to the text
-* will do: edit summaries in all chapters
+* will do: edit chapter 9 and appendices, with many changes to the text
-** `@andre: Joe.
-I will add the summaries to the chapters now.
-Edit in the chapters please`